jnozzi/cocoadev.com/SiteContent/General/WindowTitlebarPopup.markdown

 ----

 Building the menu is easy.
-It is intercepting the click (and or providing the icon next to the title as [[OmniWeb]] does.)
+It is intercepting the click (and or providing the icon next to the title as General/OmniWeb does.)
 A tracking rect doesn't allow me to intercept clicks.
 Some other hackery is going to be necessary.

 ----